How to Bet on Basketball: Pro Tips for Smarter NBA Wagers

 Before taking the over or under on a game total, there are two crucial stats you should consult.
 The first is Pace Factor, which is an estimate of the number of possessions a team will have per 48 minutes.
 The NBA does an excellent job of tracking Pace Factor.

-The second is team scoring, which the NBA tracks here.
+The second critical stat is team scoring, which the NBA tracks here.
 Team Scoring tracks the number of points a team scores per game and includes regulation and overtime points.

 The highest-scoring teams aren’t always the ones with the highest Pace Factor, and vice versa.
 That’s because a fast pace often results in turnovers and erratic shooting.

 If you examine both stats closely, you’ll notice that the highest-scoring teams aren’t always the ones with the highest Pace Factor and vice versa.
 That’s because a fast pace often results in turnovers and erratic shooting.
-The key is to find teams like the Houston Rockets and Golden State Warriors who excel at both.
-In other words, they average a high number of possessions per game and they score efficiently with those possessions.
+Perform a side-by-side comparison to find the teams that excel at both.
+Teams with strong showings on both frontswill average a high number of possessions per game and score efficiently with those possessions.

 When you find matchups between two fast-paced, efficient offenses, you should strongly consider betting the “over.”
 This isn’t a blanket rule, of course, since sportsbooks have access to the same information and may set the total extra high for such games.

-Trends are valuable, but they can also be misleading.
-Noticing that a team just scored 110 points in its previous game doesn’t mean its offense is firing on all cylinders.
+Trends are valuable indicators, but they can also be misleading if you fail to consider the larger context behind the numbers.
+The fact that a teamscored 110 points in its previous game doesn’t necessarily mean its offense is firing on all cylinders.
 Go back and look at how those points were scored.
 It’s possible the other team was resting its starters in anticipation of a long road trip, or they may have been playing shorthanded due to injuries or suspensions.

 Shop Around for the Best Value

 Not all sportsbooks are created equal.
 You’ve probably noticed that many offer different odds and point spreads for the exact same games.
-Take your time and shop around until you find the numbers you like most.
+Take your time and shop around, looking for the best odds but also considering the bonus offers, range of betting lines, and other site features that are most important to you.
 Not sure where to start?
 Here’s a list of some of the most trusted sports betting sites.

 Keep Track of Your Results

 Consider creating a spreadsheet that includes the date, sportsbook, wager, odds, final score, and your profit or loss.
 Include another column for observations and insights from the action.
-This data will help you refine your strategy, and will allow you to make more informed decisions.
+This data will help you refine your strategy and make more informed betting decisions.